DateTimeOffset.ParseExact Method (String, String, IFormatProvider, DateTimeStyles)

 public static function ParseExact( input : String, formats : String, formatProvider : IFormatProvider, styles : DateTimeStyles ) : DateTimeOffset

 A string that contains a date and time to convert.

-A format specifier that defines the expected format of input.
+An array of format specifiers that define the expected formats of input.

-An object that supplies culture-specific formatting information about input.
+An IFormatProvider object that supplies culture-specific formatting information about input.

 The offset is greater than 14 hours or less than -14 hours.